Harris's method for non-conservative periodic semiflows and application to some non-local PDEs: Introduction

 Thus, the aim of this paper is to examine the long time behavior of non-local linear PDEs $ \partial_t u(t) = A_t u(t) $ with a $T$-periodic operator $A_t$, which means that $A_{t+T}=A_t$ for all $t \geq 0 $.
 More precisely, we are searching for some conditions on the operators in order to have asynchronous Malthusian behaviour $ u(t) \sim e^{\lambda_F(t-s)} \gamma_t \langle h_s,u_s \rangle $ when $t \rightarrow \infty$ for a fixed initial time $s$, where $u_s=u(s)$ is the initial condition.
 The coefficient $ \lambda_F$ is the so-called Floquet eigenvalue associated to the direct and dual periodic eigenelements $(\gamma_t)_{t \geq 0}$ and $(h_t)_{t\geq0}$.
 The solutions to the Cauchy problem related to a linear PDE can be represented using a semiflow of linear operator.
 In this particular study, our focus lies on investigating the ergodic properties of positive semiflows.
 We say that $(M_{s,t})_{t \geq s \geq 0}$ is a semiflows if $ M_{s,s}=Id $ and $M_{s,t}=M_{s,u}M_{u,t}$ for all $t\geq u \geq s \geq 0$ , and $T$-periodic if $M_{s+T,t+T}=M_{s,t}$ for all $t\geq s \geq 0$.
 In this article we consider periodic semiflows $(M_{s,t})_{t \geq s \geq 0}$ of positive operators which act on a space of weighted signed measures on the left and on a space of weightedly bounded measurable functions on the right, and which enjoy the classical duality relation $\langle \mu M_{s,t} , f\rangle = \langle \mu , M_{s,t} f \rangle $. \\

 The case of homogeneous environments, which means that $A_t=A$ for all times $t$, have been widely studied.
-When the semigroup is conservative, which means that the total number of particles is preserved along time for a linear PDE, and more precisely $M_{s,t}1=1$ for all $ t \geq s \geq 0$.
+When the semiflow is conservative, which means that the total number of particles is preserved along time for a linear PDE, and more precisely $M_{s,t}1=1$ for all $ t \geq s \geq 0$, Harris's theorem provides conditions that ensure exponential convergence towards an invariant measure.
 It holds when particles move without reproduction or death.
-In this case, \pg{Harris's theorem provides conditions that ensure exponential convergence towards an invariant measure.
-The method originates from the pioneering works of Doeblin \cite{doblin1940elements} and Harris \cite{harris1956existence}, and has been widely developed since then, see notably~\cite{canizomischler,hairer2011yet,MeynTweedie}.} When delving into biological systems, the inclusion of birth and death processes frequently occurs, leading to the emergence of non-conservative semigroups.
-In such scenarios, the dynamics aren't anticipated to reach an invariant measure, but rather to exhibit Malthusian behavior as it has been studied in \cite{ bansaye2020ergodic,bansaye2019non}.
+The method originates from the pioneering works of Doeblin \cite{doblin1940elements} and Harris \cite{harris1956existence}, and has been widely developed since then, see notably~\cite{canizomischler,hairer2011yet,MeynTweedie}.
+When delving into biological systems, the inclusion of birth and death processes frequently occurs, leading to the emergence of non-conservative semigroups.
+In such scenarios, the dynamics aren't anticipated to reach an invariant measure, but rather to exhibit Malthusian behavior as it has been studied in \cite{bansaye2020ergodic,bansaye2019non}.

 \